 From the start we worked a little shift system, but we were only caretakers really and our work consisted of desultory familiarisation and testing.
 Christmas came and went, and then people from other trades began arriving and soon the technical people were outnumbered by operational staff and the unit duly became fully operational.
 Various forms of training went on at Leeming.
 There were several Valetta flying classrooms, each containing half a dozen Air Interception radar sets of the type the fliers would find in their fighter aircraft.
 Each pupil had to guide his Valetta on to a target Valetta which attempted moderate evasion.
 Air experience rides were allowed in the otherwise empty target planes and on one grey day I spent four long hours banking and diving over the North Sea with nothing in sight except the occasional successful Valetta classroom forming up on our wing tip, for me, too close for comfort.
 Further instruction was carried out in Night Fighter Meteors and I believe that it was these our ground controllers guided to within a few miles of the targets, whereupon they used their AI radar housed in the black extended nose, to complete the interception.
 I do not know whether the delta wing Javelin squadron was part of the radar control training programme or whether they just co-existed at Leeming as a normal fighter unit.

 Our Type 7 was supposed to have a range of 220 miles and it certainly gave solid cover at 150.
 However the PPI display was a disappointment to a Type 80 man as the echoes were now no longer tiny tadpoles, but little crescents the size and shape of a fingernail paring, this being due to the wider beamwidth of a metric device.
 But in one way the Type 7 was ahead of its time in that it employed beam-switching which allowed a skilled operator to obtain heights from a dedicated A scan display, but the accuracy was not as great as heights from a Type 13.
 All the equipment was extremely reliable and we were not kept busy.
 The other mysterious head was for IFF (Identification Friend or Foe) and was not in use at that time.
 However, extreme reliability did not prevent the requirement for somebody to be in attendance at the Type 7 at all times and this was a very tedious business.
-The concrete dungeon beneath the Type 7 was a noisy dismal hole and a two hour stint was all anybody could stand.
+The twenty by thirteen feet concrete dungeon beneath the Type 7 was a noisy dismal hole and a two hour stint was all anybody could stand.
 During the night time, when flying eventually ceased in the small hours, we still had to remain on shift although the Type 7 was allowed to be run down.
 Often I would then sleep, usually on the floor of the Radar Office but at one time we had another occupation.
 We would build balsa model aeroplanes and with luck one could build one from scratch and have it flying by dawn.
 Geoff had completed his huge model but we could only fly that at weekends, when the real planes were not normally active.
 The primitive radio I had constructed for it worked reasonably well over a short range and controlled just the rudder.
 Unfortunately, one day the Junior Sixty flew out of that range and hit a wall.
 The plane was OK but the engine was damaged and Geoff never got round to repairing it before he was demobbed.